'How it all Began...'

 The reporters on the show became local “film stars”, namely Angela Rippon, John Doyle, Del Cooper, Lawrie Quayle , Clive Gunnell , Ted Tuckerman , David Young, weatherman Graham Danton and many more.
 And these presenters didn’t just work on The Diary, as it was affectionately known, but on programmes of their own too.

 Clive Gunnell made his Walking Westward series, exploring the South West Coast Path and talking to local people on his way.
-Ted Tuckerman presented a fishing programme.
+Ted Tuckerman presented a fishing programme called Tight Lines.
 David Young, who was a trained architect, travelled the region visiting and explaining historical buildings.
-And Graham Danton presented a weekly programme called Date With Danton.
+Graham Danton presented a weekly programme called Date With Danton.

-But by far the most popular face of Westward and TSW was Gus Honeybun, the friendly rabbit, who appeared with continuity announcers who included Stuart Hutchison, Judi Spiers, Roger Shaw, Ruth Langsford, David Rodgers, Ian Stirling and David Fitzgerald.
+The most popular face of Westward and TSW was Gus Honeybun, the friendly rabbit, who appeared with continuity announcers including Stuart Hutchison, Judi Spiers, Roger Shaw, Ruth Langsford, David Rodgers, Ian Stirling and David Fitzgerald.
 Gus was meant to be for the children -the announcer would read out birthday greetings along with requests for Gus to “bunny hop”, wink and press the magic button - but he was just as popular with adults!
+He has since reappeared in 2017 and 2018 in live Facebook events with Plymouth Herald and The Box Plymouth.

 As Westward Television evolved into TSW (Television South West) in 1982 Westward Diary was replaced by Today South West and the variety of programmes increased.
 Judi Spiers presented the infamous Mr TSW and David Rodgers Miss TSW.
 These were ‘beauty’ contests aired live on a Saturday night at 7.30.